 - Grey and Gray Morality: It is often pointed out that both sides in a cold war era spy game use the same kind of dirty tricks.
 He sardonically notes that the double agent he's asked to pursue in "Say It With Flowers" wasn't considered dangerous until he finally went all the way over to the Soviet side.

-- Guile Hero: Drake, while being able to handle himself quite well, first and foremost uses his wits and manipulative skills.
+- Guile Hero: Drake, while being able to handle himself quite well, first and foremost uses his razor-sharp wits and formidable manipulative skills.

 - Icy Blue Eyes: McGoohan's very own, of course.
 The intensity of his gaze is lampshaded several times throughout the show by various characters and Drake himself (who says that an attempt to tone down the gaze is reason why he occasionally wears clunky Purely Aesthetic Glasses when going undercover).